nwesterhausen/dfraw_json_parser/README.md

 ## Current Functionality

-Both the perl script and the rust program create JSON from Dwarf Fortress raw files.
+Creates JSON from Dwarf Fortress raw files.
 This JSON can be used with the small web client to search through, be plopped into Algolia and search or, you could simply CTRL+F or grep for what you are looking for in the file itself.
 I find the JSON easier to read than the RAW txt files, and it currently doesn't include a lot of items that were not important to me when looking up creatures.
 I was most concerned with the description of the animal, if they laid eggs, if they were milkable, and how big they were.

 - Parses raw files for creatures
 - Saves the following creature information to the JSON databse: